thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 Before he visited the place, he had contacted Mr. Pasricha (Additional Commissioner of Police) who had directed the Antop Hill police station to give him the necessary escort.
 On the way, his jeep was attacked.
-Finally, when he went to the police station, SubInspector Patil abused him.
+Finally, when he went to the police station, Sub-Inspector Patil abused him.
 Whilst he was at the police station, a mob arrived there and demanded that his jeep be checked and that he should not be allowed to go.
 The jeep was searched but nothing was found.
 The police on their own did not take any initiative.
-It was only when the local Shakha Pramukh came there that the mob was made to disperse and it was thereafter that he was allowed out and could make arrangements to shift the victims to the relief camps.
+It was only when the local _Shakha Pramukh_ came there that the mob was made to disperse and it was thereafter that he was allowed out and could make arrangements to shift the victims to the relief camps.